'DIY PROJECTS PAGE'~

 After we got a large central area of the pond dug to about 3 feet deep, we continued digging to enlarge the deep area and slope the sides.

-We ordered wildflower and tall wild grass seeds to sow all around the pond area.
+We'll sow wildflower and tall wild grass seeds all around the pond area.

-We'll get a few live pond plants to put in the water and oxygenate it such as water hyacinth, cattails, lilies and duck weed.
+We'll get a few live pond plants to put in the water and oxygenate it such as water hyacinth, cattails, lilies, water iris, and duck weed.

 It's a lot of hard work to dig this all by hand, and with no other help, but our ancestors did it, and we did too!